Do you want to add a new user or an author to your WordPress blog website?

 An author cannot edit other user’s posts or access features like themes, plugins, settings, and tools.

 You may want to use a useful plugin to restrict authors to only write in a specific category.

 You could also let authors revise their own published posts.
 Again, you will need to use a plugin to extend the Author user role.

-A user with the contributor user role can write posts but cannot publish them.
+A user with the Contributor role can write, edit their posts but cannot publish them.

-However, they cannot edit other user’s posts and cannot access other admin screens like themes, plugins, settings, tools, etc.
+However, they cannot edit, delete other users’ posts and cannot access different admin screens like themes, plugins, settings, etc.